kristianmandrup/generator-aurelia-ts/README.md

 - A popular UI framework of your choice
 - Plugins of your choice installed

+### Status

+All tests pass!
+Generator Tested on MacOSX via `npm link` and all generators now work as expected :)

+- aurelia-ts
+- aurelia-ts:plugins
+- aurelia-ts:typescript

 ### CSS Frameworks

 This generator currently supports: